-Lizeth Garcia (Politics, Philosophy and Economics BA ‘13) is applying for the English Teaching Assistant Program to Mexico.
-She’s gained valuable tutoring experience working with Para Los Niños, a community organization that supports the education of Latino children.
-Since graduating from UW Tacoma, she’s worked as a legislative assistant at King County Council.
+Lizeth is no stranger to teaching; she has gained valuable tutoring experience working with a local community organization that supports the education of Latino children.
+Since graduating from UW Tacoma, she’s worked as a legislative aide at King County Council.
 Fingers crossed for her application!

 The Fulbright U.S. Student Program awards funding for one academic year of self-designed study, research, creative projects, or teaching English in one of over 140 countries around the world.
-Eligible applicants are US Citizens who will have a bachelor's degree before the start of the grant, but not yet a PhD.
-Contact Cindy Schaarschmidt, Director, Student Fellowships & Awards for more information.
+Eligible applicants are U.S. Citizens who will have a bachelor's degree before the start of the grant, but not yet a PhD.